jsonmorberg/Deadwood-Project/README.md

 # Deadwood Project

+Deadwood is a fast-paced board game about actors, acting, and the thrill-filled life of a wandering bit player.
+It’s perfect for 2 to 6 players, still decent with 7 or 8.
+Play time is about 60 minutes.

 Deadwood is a project worked on by Jayson Morberg & Isaac Simon

 Deadwood.java contains the main function to run the code, and takes a single